imkeithyeet/Next.Js-with-Typescript/README.md

-## Next.Js with Typescript landing-page Website
+## Next.Js with Typescript landing-Page Website

+Implemented with Next.js with Typescript Frontend and NextUi for Css Framework